 Too much input from others can quickly cloud your judgment.
 But you can always attend marriage counseling during separation and get professional help to ride out the trying times.

 Build a support network

 A good support network will make navigating your separation much easier.
 It’s important to be mindful of who you tell, but having a couple of close confidants is a good idea.

 Let your closest friends or family know that you’re going through a rough time right now and could use a little support.
-Don’t be afraid to accept offers of help.
+Don’t be afraid to accept offers of help or any form of couple separation advice.
 Sometimes a little help or a listening ear is just what you need.

 Take some time out

-One of the main points of a separation is getting in touch with who you really are.
+One of the main points of separation in marriage is getting in touch with who you really are.
 Discovering who you are outside of your marriage is key to discovering who you want to be inside it, or whether you even want to continue with it.

 Don’t pack your days with work or social events.
-Build in plenty of alone time to just be with you.
+Keep plenty of alone time in your schedule to just be with you.
 Try out relaxing activities like yoga or meditation, or even arrange a weekend break to give yourself some thinking time.